HigherEduSpot/highereduspot.github.io/content/p/university-profiles/overview.md

 date: 2025-01-03T15:00:00+03:00
 ---

 University Profiles page is currently under development.
-As a startup company, we will include university profiles as soon as they are submitted by universities."
+As a startup company, we will include university profiles as soon as they are submitted by universities.